Frugal rib recipes submitted by the ThriftyFun community.

 Cut pork side into ribs.
 Usually 2 ribs per piece.
 Place ribs in a pot and cover with cold water and bring to a boil.
 Reduce to simmer and allow to cook for approx. 1/2 hour.
 Drain and place ribs in a long and flat glass dish.

 These ribs are so simple to prepare.
-Serve them at noon or let them cook all day long for fall-off-the-bone tenderness.
+Start them at noon or let them cook all day long for fall-off-the-bone tenderness.